LaurynasK/test-task-2/README.md

 ## Summary
 I completed all three requiruments

-1.Prased (aka crawled) data is stored in jobs.json file in public directory it all checked with schema.json file with JsonSchema\Validator help.
+1. Prased (aka crawled) data is stored in jobs.json file in public directory it all checked with schema.json file with JsonSchema\Validator help.
 *To complete this sub-task I created few services that i called helpers WebCrawlerHelper.php to crawl the web, SchemaJsonHelper.php to validate with schema.json and FileHelper.php to save file*

 2. In [your-url]/show we can see json file from jobs.json file